AgileTestingFramework/atf-toolbox-java/readme.txt

 NOTES:

-toolbox-x.x.x.pom must be kept in sync with the pom.xml

 for dependencies which do not have a public repository, register them in the atf-toolbox internal repo
 <!-- USE the following as an example to install any other 3rd party dependency that doesn't have a public maven -->
 C:\Projects\workspace\atf-toolbox\toolbox>mvn install:install-file -DlocalRepositoryPath=repo -DcreateChecksum=true -Dpackaging=jar -Dfile=JSErrorCollector-0.6.jar-DgroupId=net.jsourcerer.webdriver -DartifactId=JSErrorCollector -Dversion=0.6